 Commentary: Kraken hope Jessica Campbell’s player-development success translates to NHL

 But a woman behind the bench?
 A female assistant coach with no caveats?
-That’s an NHL first.
+That’s an National Hockey League first.

 And it happened here in Seattle.